| "Debunking

 my sponsor has done.
 I cant get the results of fifteen years

 of experience because I dont have fifteen years of experience.
+This

 business is about the cumulative effect of work.
 Organizations